Build a Collection Page with Hydrogen

 Update the GraphQL query to fetch collection images and render them using Hydrogen React's Image component.

 Step 5: Create a collections routeAnchor link to section titled "Step 5: Create a collections route"

 You’re listing collections on the home page but the links are broken!
 In this step, we’ll create a collections route.

 Create a route to catch requests to /

 app/routes/collections.$handle.jsxfile.
 Learn more about routing in Remix.

-Click a collection from the home page and you’ll be taken to your new collection page:
+Click through to the Unisex collection from the home page and you’ll be taken to your new collection page:

 To look up collection details, you'll use a loader to destructure the collection handle from the URL parameters and pass it to the Storefront API:

 Step 6: SEOAnchor link to section titled "Step 6: SEO"

 Seo component to automatically generate additional tags and allow for more granular metadata.
 This component will use the